19Timotei97/User-account-assistant/README.md

 ## Project structure

-The project follows the following structure:
+The project has the following structure and now follows FastAPI guidelines:

 ```bash
 contextual_faq_assistant/